Skip to Content

 Mild hearing loss causes

-What are the causes of mild hearing loss?
 There can be various causes of mild hearing loss, including genetics, exposure to loud noises, ageing (presbycusis), certain medications (ototoxicity), infections, and medical conditions like otosclerosis or Meniere's disease.
-It is important to identify and address such causes, as some may be reversible or treatable.

-The earlier the diagnosis the higher the success rate for effective hearing healthcare treatment in the future.
+The earlier the diagnosis, the higher the success rate for effective hearing healthcare treatment in the future.

 Mild hearing loss causes